abilsland/fragmentEncoder_Knime/README.md

 - You should be ready to go

 Notes:
+- The workflow and conda environment have been tested in Analytics Platform and KNIME Server under Ubuntu 16.04.
+We also make available a conda environment yml for Windows, tested on Analytics Platform only (we do not have a KNIME server instance under Windows so we cannot vouch for this...)
 - For server deployment, we suggest to leave the 3 Keras network reader nodes executed and loaded in the workflow prior to deployment
 - All other nodes should be reset
 - Details of parts of the workflow relating to exotic SMILES and PSO parameters that can be reconfigured are in the paper